Privacy and cookies policy

 - Invite you to take part in and manage customer surveys, questionnaires and other market research activities carried out by the Red Spider Group and by other organisations on our behalf.

 We carry out market research to improve our Services.
 However, if we contact you about this, you do not have to take part in the activities.
 If you tell us that you do not want us to contact you for market research, we will respect this choice.
-This will not affect your ability to use our.
+This will not affect your ability to use our website.

 Sharing personal data with Retail Partners and Service Providers